Beckett Scannelli ’18

 On day one of Kevin Coleman’s summer internship with the city of New London, he accompanied director of human services Jeannie Milstein on a trip to the state capitol and was introduced to the lieutenant governor and Chris Soto, New London’s State Representative – talk about quickly growing your network!
 The rest of the summer…

-Pursuing a Passion.
+In Pursuit of a Passion.

 Jessica Servidio ’18